bennyaustin/pyspark-utils/CommonTransforms/README.md

 CommonTransforms is a Python class that uses PySpark libraries to apply common transformations to a Spark dataframe.

 ## Getting Started
-if using Databricks, use %run magic command to include this notebook.
+Use %run magic command to include this notebook.
+The %run magic command will work equally well for Synapse Spark Pool and Databricks
 ```python
 %run "/<notebook path in workspace>/CommonTransforms"
 ```